This offer is no longer available on our site: Petal® 1 Visa® Credit Card

 Other Amazon cards to consider

-There are a few more details that might help you decide if the Amazon Prime Rewards Visa Signature Card is a good fit for you.
+There are a few more details that might help you decide if the Amazon Prime Visa is a good fit for you.

-There are four Amazon credit cards in total
+There are other Amazon credit cards out there

-The Amazon Prime Rewards Visa Signature Card isn’t the only Amazon card — there are four choices in total.
+The Amazon Prime Visa isn’t the only Amazon card — there are several choices you can consider.

 - Amazon.com Store Card

 - Amazon Prime Store Card